greg-raven/hdc/_posts/2015-09-04-victor-valley-bicycle-tour-radio-ad.md

 - VVBT
 ---

-Here’s the first radio ad for the Victor Valley Bicycle Tour.
+Here's the first radio ad for the Victor Valley Bicycle Tour.
 It should be airing soon on KZXY, KIXA, KIXW, and KATJ.

 <audio controls="controls">
 <source src="/assets/audio/VVBT-reserve-today-music-dry.mp3" type="audio/mpeg"></source>